 Strong interest in the Review saw well-attended stakeholder and community engagement during the consultation process, with the panel holding in-depth discussions with key agencies, local councils and impacted communities through public information sessions, open house and stakeholder meetings.
 The panel also sought and received written submissions and conducted an online survey via the Engage Victoria website.

-The expert panel delivered an interim report to the Minister in July 2024 and its final report to the Minister n August 2024 (published below).
-For more information, please see the terms of reference.

-The final report

-The final report consists of 19 recommendations and 12 observations focused on delivering a clear pathway of improvements, necessitating a step change in the operational response by transmission and distribution businesses during prolonged power outage events.

-The recommendations provide a strong focus on achieving change quickly, with certainty and using mechanisms that are within Victoria’s control.

-This final report details the importance of better preparedness, coordination and collaboration; actions to improve the reliability of the electricity system and support the community by placing people, their needs and safety at the forefront, ensuring better outcomes for Victorians.

-The expert panel delivered an interim report to the Minister in July 2024 and its final report to the Minister in August 2024.
-For more information, please see the terms of reference.
+The expert panel delivered an interim report to the Minister in July 2024 and its final report to the Minister in August 2024 These reports and the Terms of Reference for the Network Outage Revie are available below.

-If you would like to receive more information, or ask any questions, please email networkoutagereview@deeca.vic.gov.au.
+Government Response to the Network Outage Review

+The Final Report made 19 recommendations which place community at the centre and aim to get better outcomes for all Victorians.
+These recommendations form a clear pathway for Victoria’s transmission and distribution businesses to prepare better, prevent outages, and to more effectively reconnect and provide support to communities during and after events, and to continuously improve by learning from these experiences.

+The Victorian Government supports in full, in part or in principle all 19 recommendations.

+Implementation of the Government Response will contribute to:

+Reducing prolonged power outage impacts on Victorian communities, including improvements in supporting the community and infrastructure in areas of high risk.

+Improving the planning and preparation for business continuity for other critical infrastructure operators, like telecommunications and water, for the first 72 hours of an event.

+The Government Response, and a short fact sheet on the Government Response are available below:

+Victorian Government Response to the Network Outage Review

+Victorian Government Response Fact Sheet

+(Please reverse order the links from newest to earliest)

+Final Report

+Interim Report

+Cockatoo Emerald Gembrook Monbulk engagement summary

+Mirboo North engagement summary

+Terms of reference

 Terms of reference - Network Outage Review - system response to 13 Feb stormspdf140.8 KB

 Mirboo North engagement summarypdf295.8 KB